Ticket Machu Picchu Classic – Availability

 2 months before1 month before

-What to do if I cannot find availability for Machu Picchu Only tickets?
+What to do if I can’t find availability for the classic Machu Picchu tickets?

 Why visit Machu Picchu?